Welcome to our guide to spectacular backyard sporting features!

 This half court is a great space to practice shots.
 It is particularly useful for anyone learning because there is a hill placed strategically behind the hoop.
 This will ensure that any missed shots roll right back to the players.
 Source: Zillow Digs™

 Tennis courts are a common sporting feature.
-Tennis is a sport that is easy to pick up, but difficult to master.
+Tennis is a sport that is easy to pick up, but difficult to primary.
 Everyone is up for a quick pick-up game of tennis now and again.
 There are a variety of different styles of tennis courts, each with a different appeal.
 The amount of detail and features that you can include in your tennis court is very much based on your dedication to the sport.

 There are a number of considerations to think about when building a tennis court.
 Things that contribute to the price of a tennis court include size, composition, and preparation.
 You can take steps in preparing your space which will reduce the cost of your labor.
 The smaller your court, the less it will cost as well.
 Composition also affects your overall cost.
 Your court can be made from clay, grass, asphalt, concrete, or polypropylene.